 - Cages are transported to the OAR ABSL2a housing room on a cart; the cart should not be brought into the ABSL2a room.

 - Cages are placed on the ventilated rack.

 - Retrieving animals from the OAR biocontainment housing room:

 - Proper personal protective equipment (PPE) must be worn when handling animals, cages or injecting agents.
 Required PPE is prominently posted on the entry doors to all animal biocontainment housing rooms.

-- Soiled cages, with filter tops in place, must be returned to the biocontainment room, where all bedding and waste from animals exposed to recombinant DNA/infectious agents will be managed by OAR husbandry personnel.
+- Soiled cages, with filter tops in place, must be returned to the biocontainment room, where all bedding and waste from animals exposed to recombinant or synthetic nucleic acid molecules/infectious agents will be managed by OAR husbandry personnel.

 - Cages, including bedding, food, feeder and filter top are autoclaved by OAR personnel prior to cage manipulation and washing.

-- Animal carcasses/tissues will be handled by the investigator and must be double-bagged in plastic biohazard bags and staged for disposal by placing the bag(s) in "biohazard" labeled containers located within the walk-in coolers, refrigerators, or freezers of each animal facility.
+- Animal carcasses/tissues will be handled by the investigator and must be double-bagged in plastic biohazard bags and staged for disposal by placing the bag(s) in red biowaste tubs located within the walk-in coolers, refrigerators, or freezers of each animal facility.

 - Access is limited to necessary personnel.